svarukala/MSTeamsIncomingWebhooksUtil/List-ConnectorsUsingPurview.md

 7. Select the fields you want to expand and click OK.

-Use below PowerShell to expand that column and save to a new file with the expanded columns:
+Alternately, use below PowerShell to expand that column and save to a new file with the expanded columns:

 ```powershell
 # Path to the CSV file